puppetlabs/bolt/2-acquiring-nodes/README.md

 > **Time**: Approximately 5 minutes

-In this lab you will create nodes with which you can experiment with `bolt`.
+In this exercise you will create nodes with which you can experiment with `bolt`.
 We have provided multiple options below as examples, feel free to pick one.

 - [Existing nodes](#existing-nodes)
 - [Using Vagrant](#using-vagrant)